malsobrook/AutoGrader/README.md

 # AutoGrader

-A program that will automatically, upon file selection, translate the file into a computer-friendly, readable alhpa-numeric representation of the selected .JAVA file (pending other languages) and assess the file for indentation errors, bracket placement errors (or lack thereof), proper naming convention (TBD), and proper comments (specifics TBD w/Tennyson).
+A program that will automatically, upon file selection, translate the file into a computer-friendly, readable non-alphabet representation of the selected .JAVA file (pending other languages) and assess the file for indentation errors, bracket placement errors (or lack thereof), proper naming convention, and proper comments.

 ## Main File